lisapps/dev-exercise/README.md

 The initial goal of this project is to develop a new section for this site following the comp/guideline provided in the *"images/mocks/"* directory and *index* of the exercise.
 The comp reveals what the final product should look like and what we expect in terms of behavior.
 Feel free to use any resource for dummy text and images.

 ### Usage
+To begin, please fork this repository into your github repository and continue with the following.

 This exercise assumes that you are already familiar with using the command line.
 The commands below are intended to help you get started.
 Once you confirm you have the latest version of NodeJS/NPM installed on your machine, please use the following commands to get you on your way.

 ```sh